securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

 _From Microsoft_

-The Resource Owner Password Credentials Grant Type (often referred to as the Password Grant) is an OAuth 2.0 grant type that allows a client application to obtain an access token by directly using the resource owner’s (user’s) credentials, typically a username and password.
-This grant type is designed for scenarios where the client is highly trusted by the resource owner, such as first-party applications (e.g., a company’s own applications or mobile app accessing its own API).
+The Resource Owner Password Credentials Grant Type (often referred to as the Password Grant) is an OAuth 2.0 grant type that allows a client application to obtain an access token by directly using the resource owner's (user's) credentials, typically a username and password.
+This grant type is designed for scenarios where the client is highly trusted by the resource owner, such as first-party applications (e.g., a company's own applications or mobile app accessing its own API).
 However, due to significant security concerns, it is considered deprecated in OAuth 2.1 and is only recommended for use in specific, controlled environments where other grant types (e.g., Authorization Code Grant with PKCE) are not feasible.

 Unlike the Authorization Code Grant, the Resource Owner Password Grant Type does not involve:

 A redirect URI, as there are no browser-based redirects.
 An authorization code, since the access token is issued directly.
-User interaction with the authorization server’s consent screen, as the client collects the user’s credentials.
+User interaction with the authorization server's consent screen, as the client collects the user's credentials.

 ### **Step 1: Client Collects User Credentials**
 - The client prompts the user to enter their username and password, typically through a login form in the application (e.g., a mobile app or desktop application login screen).
 - The client securely handles these credentials and prepares to send them to the authorization server.

 ### **Step 2: Client Requests an Access Token**
-- The client sends a **POST** request to the authorization server’s **token endpoint**, including the user’s credentials and its own authentication details.
+- The client sends a **POST** request to the authorization server's **token endpoint**, including the user's credentials and its own authentication details.
 The request includes:
   - `grant_type=password`: Indicates the Resource Owner Password Credentials Grant Type.
-  - `username`: The resource owner’s username or identifier.
+  - `username`: The resource owner's username or identifier.
-  - `password`: The resource owner’s password.
+  - `password`: The resource owner's password.
-  - `client_id`: The client’s unique identifier.
+  - `client_id`: The client's unique identifier.
   - `client_secret` (optional): Required for confidential clients to authenticate themselves.
   - `scope` (optional): The scope of access being requested (e.g., `read_profile`).